China: Qualcomm plan ‘has difficulty’ resolving concerns

 - ‘I felt so alone’: What women at Microsoft face, and why many leave

-Gao said Qualcomm withdrew its proposal for the deal Monday and submitted a new plan this week.
+Qualcomm, headquartered in San Diego, withdrew its proposal for the deal Monday and submitted a new plan this week, Gao said.

+The spokesman gave no details of what Qualcomm proposed to satisfy Chinese competition concerns or why regulators found problems with it.

+Gao didn’t respond to a reporter’s question about whether the review was influenced by the dispute with Trump or Washington’s decision to penalize a Chinese tech company this week over sales to Iran and North Korea.